-EUROMOD over-estimates recipients by 9% and expenditure by 4% in 2015.
+EUROMOD over-estimates recipients by 6% and captures expenditure quite precisely in 2014.
 There is no clear reason for this pattern given that the payment depends only on the age of the oldest person in the household.
-By 2017 the number of recipients are only overestimated by 1% while expenditures are under-estimated 2%.
+By 2017 the number of recipients are only overestimated by 4% and while expenditures are captured perfectly.

-• Means-tested benefits and tax credits
+Means-tested benefits and tax credits

-When complete take-up of means-tested benefits and tax credits is assumed (as in Table 4.6a for recipients and Table 4.7a for expenditure) the number of recipients in 2015 is over-estimated compared with administrative statistics.
-This applies particularly to Income Support (including income tested JSA and income tested ESA), Pension Credit Working and Child Tax Credit and
+When complete take-up of means-tested benefits and tax credits is assumed (as in Table 4.6a for recipients and Table 4.7a for expenditure) the number of recipients in 2014 is over-estimated compared with administrative statistics.
+This applies particularly to Income Support (including income tested JSA and income tested ESA), Pension Credit Working and Child Tax Credit and Housing Benefit.

-Housing Benefit.
 Once the take-up correction described in section 3.3.3 is applied, as shown in Table 4.6b, the ratios of the number of recipients generally improve and move closer to one.
-The numbers on Income Support (including other working age income tested benefits) are still too high relative to external statistics (by 43%) for Child Tax Credit and Housing Benefit they are underestimated (by 7%); but Pension Credit and Working Tax Credit recipients are underestimated by 28%.
+The numbers on Income Support (including other working age income tested benefits) are still too high relative to external statistics (by 77%) for Pension Credit, Child Tax Credit and

+Housing Benefit they are underestimated (by 16%, 13% and 9% respectively); but Working Tax Credit recipients are under-estimated by 28%.

-For Income Support (including other working age income tested benefits) and Pension Credit the expenditure is over-estimated by EUROMOD before any take-up correction (Table 4.7b) but is too low for Working Tax Credit (by 9%) and Child Tax Credit (by 2%).
-The take up correction reduces expenditure such that Income Support is still over the administrative total but - Housing Benefit, Pension Credit, Child Tax Credit and especially Working Tax Credit are under estimated by 8%, 19%, 19% and 40% respectively (Table 4.7b).
+For Income Support (including other working age income tested benefits) and Pension Credit the expenditure is over-estimated by EUROMOD before any take-up correction (Table 4.7b) but is too low for Working Tax Credit (by 17%) and Child Tax Credit (by 5%) and Housing Benefit (by 7%).
+The take up correction reduces expenditure such that Income Support is still over the administrative totalbut - Housing Benefit, Pension Credit, Child Tax Credit and especially Working Tax Credit are under estimated by 22%, 20%, 25% and 42% respectively (Table 4.7b).
 Correcting for take-up in the way that we do does not allow for the fact that within client group, it is likely that those with small entitlements are the most likely to not claim.
 Our caseload based correction thus probably over-corrects on an expenditure basis.
 However, with the exception of the Working Tax Credit, Table 4.3 shows how the weighted aggregates from FRS are generally similar to those from EUROMOD or compare less favourably with external statistics.